open-rmf/rmf/README.md

 [Gazebo Sim Dashboard](https://app.gazebosim.org/dashboard)

 Run this
-Replace /Location/To/Your/Models - With your actual location Alternatively, you can use the `docker cp` command to copy the folder into the Docker container.
+Replace /Location/To/Your/Models - With your actual location.
+Alternatively, you can use the `docker cp` command to copy the folder permanently into the Docker container instead of just mounting it temporarily using `-v`.
 For more information on how to use the `docker cp` command, refer to the [Docker documentation](https://docs.docker.com/engine/reference/commandline/cp/).

 ```bash